-Microbes are small, and they reproduce very rapidly - they have generation times measured in minutes or less.
-They also evolve really quickly, and we simply can't keep up with them.
+Microbes are small, and they reproduce very rapidly -- they have generation times measured in minutes or less.
+They also evolve really quickly, and we simply cannot keep up with them.
 We are doomed.
 The microbes are going to get us.
 We are a great big emerging substrate just waiting for microbes to grow on us.
-And even though we are still Homo sapiens - you know what sapiens means, it means smart - I'd say we're not.
-I'd say we're dumb because we're letting our population grow just like bacteria grow on an agar plate until they've reached the limits; and that's dumb.
-Humans are no better than bacteria, in fact, just like them when it comes to using up resources.
-We need to use our brains, rather than merely breed our brains out.
+And even though we are still Homo sapiens -- sapiens means "smart" -- I'd say we're not.
+I'd say we're dumb because we're letting our population grow just like bacteria grow on an agar plate until they've reached the limits and used up everything; and that's dumb.
+Humans are no better than bacteria, in fact, we are just like them when it comes to using up resources.
+We need to use our brains to ease into a sustainable existence, rather than merely breed our brains out.

-So, to try to convince you that populations are regulated, I want to show you this plot - a plot of the percentage change in population size versus population density.
+So, to try to convince you that populations are regulated, I want to show you this plot -- a plot of the percentage change in population size versus population density.
 When populations are large, they tend to decrease and when populations are small they tend to increase.
 If the slope of a regression line through those data points is negative, populations are controlled through population regulation.

-Table.
-Frequencies of Positive and Negative Correlations Between Percentage Change in Density and Population Density for a Variety of Populations in Different Taxa
+Frequencies of Positive and Negative Correlations Between Percentage Change in Density and Population Density for a Variety of Populations in Different Animal Groups

 Numbers of Populations in Various Categories

 Positive Positive Negative Negative Negative

 Taxon (P<.05) (Not sig.)
 (Not sig.)
 (P<.10) (P < .05) Total

-Invertebrates 0 0 0 0 4 4
+Inverts 0 0 0 0 4 4

 Insects 0 0 7 1 7 15

 Fish 0 1 2 0 4 7

 Birds 0 2 32 16 43 93

 Mammals 1 0 4 1 13 19

 Totals 1 3 45 18 71 138